 Is Filling Station Business Profitable?

 In a filling station business, there are four products you can sell daily.
 You can sell petrol, diesel, gas, and kerosene.
 All these products are lucrative because of their high demand in Nigeria.
 An example is cooking gas which was not used by the middle and lower class but is now used by everyone even in rural areas.

 Filing stations make much of their profits from the sales of petrol and diesel.
-Even if you go into the sale of only these two products you will make big profits year in year out.
+Even if you go into the sale of only these two products you will make big profits year in and year out.
 As a filling station business owner in Nigeria, you can make up to #5,000,000 weekly if you are able to attract customers regularly by giving good customer service.

 Capital Needed to Start Filling Station Business